lovebrew/bundler-old/README.md

-  main {SUBCMD}  [sub-command options & parameters] where {SUBCMD} is one of: help     print comprehensive or per-cmd help init     Create a new lovebrew project clean    Clean the output directory build    Build the game for the target(s) version  Show version info and exit
+  main {SUBCMD}  [sub-command options & parameters] where {SUBCMD} is one of: help     print comprehensive or per-cmd help init     Initializes a new config file build    Build the project for the current targets in the config file clean    Clean the set output directory version  Show version info and exit

+main {-h|--help} or with no args at all prints this message. main --help-syntax gives general cligen syntax help.
+Run "main {help SUBCMD|SUBCMD --help}" to see help for just SUBCMD.
+Run "main help" to get *comprehensive* help.
 ```